JoakimLindbom/JLmod/README.md

 Expander module to Ratchets that exposes the 8 internal clocks and the 8 steps in the sequencer.
 Used by me for debugging, but can be used as a utility for e.g. triggering at specific step.

+The Conn light is green when the module has connected to the Ratchets module, that needs to be on the left of the expander.
+The Clocks outputs are arranged from top to bottom.
+The first is the clock generating single "clicks" and the following are the ones generating the multiplied "clicks"
+The Steps output emits a gate when the current step is activate; also organised from top to bottom.

 ### Utilities
 #### Timers
 << Discontinued for the moment >>